sanjeetsuhag/python-basics/Assignments/A1-Basics/A1-Basics.md

 ---

-4. Write a Python script to accept a number from a user and determine if it's a prime number or not.
+4. Write a Python script to accept a number from a user and determine if it is a prime number or not.
 The output should look exactly as given below:

    ```
    Enter a number: 17